Trusted WordPress tutorials, when you need them most.

 Clicking Manage in Bluehost to open the Advanced DNS Records Manager

-You will see a warning message saying that DNS records should be edited by an advanced user.
-Don’t worry about this message, as the process for this is pretty easy.
+You’ll see a warning message saying that DNS records should be edited by an advanced user.
+Don’t worry about this message.
+The process is straightforward.

 Go ahead and click ‘Continue’ to proceed.